 At the time of writing, Dipa still resided in the same home where her mother Dipa Ma lived.
-Her home was beautiful as we sat in the same room where Dipa Ma had greeted foreigners and meditated.
-Many western students who visited here often described the room as small, but with an incredible feeling of lightness and space.
+Her home was beautiful (just as many of the students had described it as being).
+We sat in the same room where Dipa Ma had greeted several foreigners and included meditated.
+Many students who visited here often described the room as small, but with an incredible feeling of lightness and space.

 For most people, I don’t think her home would have been considered comfortable.
-But what it had over any fancy room was a really big heart.
+But what it had over a fancy room was a really big heart.
 There was an extremely easy feeling of calm and peace.
-Several pictures of family members, monks, teachers and the Buddha accompanied the walls.
+Several pictures of her family members, monks, teachers and the Buddha adorned the white-washed walls.
 It was so ordinary that anyone looking inside could easily turn their nose and think, “Nothing special here”.
 It’s like the people who see the poverty and busy streets of India, but miss its spiritual heart.

 There is a lot to say about my visit with Dipa.
 But the most important part is about an exceptionally kind woman.
 After serving lunch, Dipa offered me her bed to take a nap and slowly began talking about her mother in a gentle and caring way.